 "Won't you please kiss him?"
 "Kiss him!" she snapped.
 "I've just left him."

 "Do you still love him?"
 "No."

 "What?" demanded Artie.
 "Yes," said Lana, squeezing his hand for the benefit of a belated photographer.
 "I have left him for good.
 Goodby."

 Last night marked Shaw's return to the air waves.
-His last sponsor thought he had diminished his audience, and consequently his value, when he characterized his program as "un-American" because they liked swing music.
+His last sponsor thought he had diminished his audience as "morons" because they liked swing music.
 It was just barely possible that last night's interview had something to do with the desire of his new sponsors to rehabilitate him with the swing fans.

-EGGS GET \$165
+TEGGS GET \$165

-Safecrackers obtained \$165 in cash and 87 worth of cigarettes last night at the Pure Oil filling station at 3002 E. Washington St., the operator, John Maupin, reported to police today.
+Safe-crackers obtained \$165 in cash and \$7 worth of cigarettes last night at the Pure Oil filling station at 3002 E. Washington St., the operator, John Maupin, reported to police today.